ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 ## [From _The new North-west._](https://chroniclingamerica.loc.gov/lccn/sn84038125/1875-09-17/ed-1/seq-1)

 #### 1875-09-17 &middot; Deer Lodge, Mont.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ves are those that bless­
+ul lives are those that bless­
 Silent rivers of happiness, t
 Whose hidden fountains but few may guess. f
 Beautiful twilight, at set of sun a